getreu/tp-note/README.md

 ## Cross compilation

 Debian makes it easy to cross-compile for foreign architectures.
-Here some examples:
+Here are some examples:

 * Target Musl: